maximeschoeni/sublanguage/readme.md

 You can use ´sublanguage_translate_post_field´ filter to translate any post field.

-	apply_filters( 'translate_post_field', $default, $post, $field)
+	apply_filters( 'sublanguage_translate_post_field', $default, $post, $field, $language = null, $by = null)

-This function use 4 params:
+This function use 6 params:

-- ´'translate_post_field'´: filter name
+- ´'sublanguage_translate_post_field'´: filter name
 - ´default´: value to use if translation does not exist
 - ´post´: the Post object you want to translate the field of
 - ´field´: field name ('post_title', 'post_content', 'post_name' or 'post_excerpt')
+- ´language´: Optional.
+Language slug, id, locale or object.
+By default, the current language will be used
+- ´by´: Optional.
+Use 'ID' or 'post_content' only if language is set to id or locale.

 Example:

-	echo apply_filters( 'translate_post_field', $some_post->post_title, 'hello', 'post_title' );
+	echo apply_filters( 'sublanguage_translate_post_field', $some_post->post_title, 'hello', 'post_title' );

-Most translations are done automatically through template filters.
-But you must ensure proper filters are called.
+Most translations are done automatically within template filters though.
+Calling ´get_title()´, ´get_the_title($id)´, ´the_content()´, ´the_excerpt()´ or ´get_permalink($id)´ will automatically return or echo translated text.

-For echoing post title, you need to ensure ´the_title´ filter is called.
+Example for echoing post title:

 	// echoing post title inside the loop the_title();

-	// echoing post title outside the loop echo get_the_title($some_post->ID);
+	// echoing post title inside or outside the loop echo get_the_title( $some_post->ID );

+	// or
+	echo apply_filters( 'the_title', $some_post->post_title, $some_post->ID );

-	// but...
+	// or
-	echo $post->post_title;	// -> Does not work !

-For echoing post content, you need to ensure ´the_content´ filter is called.
+	echo apply_filters( 'sublanguage_translate_post_field', $some_post->post_title, $some_post, 'post_title' );

+Example for echoing post content:

 	// echoing content inside the loop
 	the_content();

-	// or...
+	// or
 	echo apply_filters('the_content', get_the_content());

-	// but...
-	echo $post->post_content; // -> Does not work !
-	echo get_the_content(); // -> Does not work !

 	// echoing post content outside the loop: echo apply_filters( 'sublanguage_translate_post_field', $some_post->post_content, $some_post, 'post_content' );

-Idem for post excerpt, you need to ensure ´the_excerpt´ filter is called.

-For echoing permalink, term link, archive post or home url, just use the usual functions:

-	get_permalink();
+Most links are automatically translated through specific function:

+	// get post, page, media or custom post link: get_permalink( $id );

+	// get catgory, tag or term:
 	get_term_link( $term_id, $taxonomy );

+	// get custom post type archive:
 	get_post_type_archive_link( $post_type_name );

+	// get home
 	home_url();

+You can also translate post field into non-current language:

+	// echo post title in spanish by slug echo apply_filters( 'sublanguage_translate_post_field', $some_post->post_title, $some_post, 'post_title', 'es' );

+	// echo post title in spanish by locale echo apply_filters( 'sublanguage_translate_post_field', $some_post->post_title, $some_post, 'post_title', 'es_ES', 'post_content' );

+### Translate terms fields

+All fields of fetched terms will automatically be translated to current language.
+Example:

+	// echo translated term name
+	echo $term->name;

+For translating term fields in non-current language, use ´sublanguage_translate_term_field´ filter.

+	apply_filters( 'sublanguage_translate_term_field', $default, term, $field, $language = null, $by = null)

+This function use 6 params:

+- ´'sublanguage_translate_term_field'´: filter name
+- ´default´: value to use if translation does not exist
+- ´term´: the Post object you want to translate the field of
+- ´field´: field name ('name', 'slug', or 'description')
+- ´language´: Optional.
+Language slug, id, locale or object.
+By default, the current language will be used
+- ´by´: Optional.
+Use 'ID' or 'post_content' only if language is set to id or locale.

+Example:

+	// translate term name in Korean:
+	echo apply_filters( 'sublanguage_translate_term_field', term->name, term, $field, 'ko')

-### Meta fields
+### Translate meta fields

+By default, meta fields are not translatable: the value is the same in all language.
 If you want to use translatable meta fields, you need to register related meta key using the `sublanguage_register_postmeta_key` hook.
-For example:
+Example:

 	add_filter( 'sublanguage_register_postmeta_key', 'my_translate_postmeta' );